Random checkpoint: Legality

 In the majority opinion, Chief Justice Rehnquist wrote, "In sum, the balance of the State's interest in preventing drunken driving, the extent to which this system can reasonably be said to advance that interest, and the degree of intrusion upon individual motorists who are briefly stopped, weighs in favor of the state program.
 We therefore hold that it is consistent with the Fourth Amendment."
 Dissenting justices argued against this conclusion.
 Justice Stevens argued that the checkpoints were not reasonably effective, writing that "the findings of the trial court, based on an extensive record and affirmed by the Michigan Court of Appeals, indicate that the net effect of sobriety checkpoints on traffic safety is infinitesimal and possibly negative."
 Justice Brennan's dissenting opinion argued that the police had failed to show that the checkpoint seizures were a necessary tool and worth the intrusion on individual privacy.
 "That stopping every car might make it easier to prevent drunken driving...is an insufficient justification for abandoning the requirement of individualized suspicion," he stated.

-Jurisdictions that allow sobriety checkpoints often carve out specific exceptions to their normal civil protections, in order to allow sobriety checkpoints.
+Jurisdictions often create specific exceptions to their normal civil protections in order to allow sobriety checkpoints.
 Although the U.S. Supreme Court has found sobriety checkpoints to be constitutionally permissible, ten states (Idaho, Iowa, Michigan, Minnesota, Oregon, Rhode Island, Texas, Washington, Wisconsin, and Wyoming) have found that sobriety roadblocks violate their own state constitutions or have outlawed them.
 One other state (Alaska) does not use checkpoints even though it has not made them illegal.
 Montana uses checkpoints frequently.
-Some states combine their efforts in setting up sobriety checkpoint initiatives, such as Checkpoint Strikeforce, jointly run by Virginia, Washington, D.C., Delaware, West Virginia, and Maryland.
+Some states combine their efforts in establishing sobriety-checkpoint initiatives, such as Checkpoint Strikeforce, jointly run by Virginia, Washington, D.C., Delaware, West Virginia, and Maryland.

-In California, shortly after a 1984 California Attorney General's Opinion (67 Ops Atty.
-Gen. 471 (1984, #84-902)), which set out what were intended to be "strict guidelines" for the legality of drunk driving roadblocks, police departments and the California Highway Patrol (CHP) began using DUI checkpoints to apprehend drunk drivers in the State of California.
+In California, shortly after a 1984 state attorney general's opinion (67 Ops Atty.
+Gen. 471 (1984, #84-902)) that devised "strict guidelines" for the legality of drunk-driving roadblocks, police departments and the California Highway Patrol (CHP) began using DUI checkpoints to apprehend drunk drivers.
 In Ingersoll v.
-Palmer (1987) 43 Cal.3d 1321, the California Supreme Court approved the use of roadblocks so long as they were carried out pursuant to the "strict guidelines" set forth by the Ingersoll Court and were operated in a manner consistent with the Federal and state Constitutions.
+Palmer (1987) 43 Cal.3d 1321, the California Supreme Court approved the use of roadblocks that are executed pursuant to the "strict guidelines" set forth by the Ingersoll court and are operated in a manner consistent with the federal and state constitutions.